PalaashAgrawal/allmond/.docs/accelerate.md

 TODO:
-check if phi3 can work without CPU offloading
+check if phi3 can work without CPU offloading (YES IT DOES!!!) check max window size that can be achieved for phi3